LispCookbook/cl-cookbook/websockets.md

 Today, however, you will be using the equally excellent [websocket-driver](https://github.com/fukamachi/websocket-driver) to build a WebSocket server with [Clack](https://github.com/fukamachi/clack).
-The Common Lisp web development community has expressed a slight prefernce for the Clack ecosystem because it provides a uniform interface to a variety of backends, including Hunchentoot.
+The Common Lisp web development community has expressed a slight prefernce for the Clack ecosystem because Clack provides a uniform interface to a variety of backends, including Hunchentoot.
 That is, with Clack, you can pick and choose the backend you prefer.